wertgarantie-ecom/bifrost-components/stories/documentation/demoShop/demoShop.md

 # Demo Shop

-We built together a small little [demoshop](https://heimdall-mock.herokuapp.com/demoshop) in order to illustrate how the components work together.
+We built a small little [demoshop](https://wertgarantie-demo-shop.herokuapp.com/demoshop) in order to illustrate how the components work together.
-This is still work in progress but it shows how it will look like in the future.
+This is still work in progress but it shows how it might look like in a web shop.